devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - IAM lets you create roles, and doing so allows you to define a set of permissions and then let authenticated users assume them.
 This feature increases your security posture by granting temporary access to the resources you define.
 - You can use IAM to grant your employees and applications access to the AWS Management Console and to AWS service APIs using your existing identity systems.
 - The access advisor section shows the latest time that a user, group, role or policy was used, this helps to detect unused elements.
-- If you need to interact with AWS from GithubActions, instead of using hardcoded credentials, you can configure an IAM OpenID Connect (OIDC) Identity Provider (IdP) in AWS IAM, associated with GitHub.
-Create an IAM role with a trust policy for the sts:AssumeRoleWithWebIdentity AWS STS API calls from the GitHub OIDC IdP.
-Modify the GitHub Actions CI/CD pipeline to use this IAM role for its deployment processes.
-This uses ` aws-actions/configure-aws-credentials@v1` with `role-to-assume`, `role-session-name` and `aws-region`.
-You can define a role with the condition to only allow the sub to match the repo name to avoid that other CIs assume the same role.

 #### Limits on policy size